Actindo-AG/Documentation/POS/Operation/04_CompletePurchase.md

 #### Prerequisites

-At least one offer is added to the bill list, see [Record the sales](./02_SelectOffer.md).
+At least one offer is added to the bill list, see [Record a purchase](./02_SelectOffer.md).

 #### Procedure